Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Unsecured credit cards don’t require a deposit, but have higher standards for approval.
 Most card issuers don’t publish their minimum requirements for approval, which can make it difficult to decide between the dozens of cards that may interest you.

-But if you use a prequalifying application, you could get a better idea of your approval chances without damaging your credit.
+Using a prequalifying application can give you a clearer picture of your approval odds without affecting your credit.

 Every time you apply for any type of credit — a loan, credit card, mortgage, etc. — the lender places an inquiry to one or all three of the major credit reporting bureaus to get access to your credit file.
 Banks refer to these as hard inquiries.